Scallops with Bacon and White Wine Sauce

 Servings: 6 people

-- 5 slices bacon, cut into small pieces
+- 6 slices thick cut bacon, cut into pieces

 - 2 tablespoons olive oil